Surrender (military)

-Lt.
-Gen. A. A. K. Niazi signing the Pakistani Instrument of Surrender in Dhaka on 16 Dec 1971, following India's victory in the 1971 Indo-Pakistani War.

-Surrender, in military terms, is the relinquishment of control over territory, combatants, fortifications, ships or armament to another power.
+Surrender, in military terms, is the relinquishment of control over territory, combatants, fortifications, ships, or armament to another power.
 A surrender may be accomplished peacefully or it may be the result of defeat in battle.
 A sovereign state may surrender following defeat in a war, usually by signing a peace treaty or capitulation agreement.
 A battlefield surrender, either by individuals or when ordered by officers, normally results in those surrendering becoming prisoners of war.

 Definition and etymology

 Merriam-Webster defines "surrender" as "the action of yielding one's person or giving up the possession of something especially into the power of another", and traces the etymology to the Middle English surrendre, from French sur- or sus-, suz "under" + rendre "to give back"; this in turn is defined by the University of Michigan Middle English Dictionary as meaning "The giving up of an estate, a grant of land, or an interest in property to the person who holds the right to it", or, in law, "the relinquishing of letters patent to the king", or "the giving back or return of something".